-If you are seeing the notification about ASUS motherboard error code 99 during Windows startup or running any application, there can be multiple reasons behind it.
-But, before knowing the steps to troubleshoot error 99 in your ASUS device, you should know the causes.
-By doing so, it will be easier for you to understand the underlying issue and apply the correct solution to fix motherboard error.
+If you are seeing the notification about motherboard code 99 during Windows startup or running any application, there can be multiple reasons behind it.
+But, before knowing the steps to troubleshoot error code 99 in your ASUS device, you should know the causes.
+By doing so, it will be easier for you to understand the underlying issue and apply the correct solution to fix motherboard errors.

 Let’s discuss a few common causes of getting error code 99 in ASUS devices.